You are about to leave the Akram Khan Company website to experience the creation of XENOS on our microsite.

-DESH is a full-length contemporary solo and the most personal work to date from celebrated choreographer and performer, Akram Khan.
+DESH is a full-length contemporary solo and the most personal work of Akram’s.
 DESH meaning ‘homeland’ in Bengali, draws multiple tales of land, nation, resistance and convergence into the body and voice of one man trying to find his balance in an unstable world.

 ‘Those transparent Dacca gauzes